SysBio-FAIRPlex/authpilot/DEVELOPMENT.md

 ### Package hygiene
 - Modernize Python packaging (e.g. use `pyproject.toml` instead of requirements.txt)
 - Centralize configuration instead of reading environment variables directly
-- Formalize a versioning schema (and expose it to API consumers through a /version endpoint)
+- Formalize a versioning strategy (and expose it to API consumers through a /version endpoint)

 ### Persistence hardening
 - The system currently uses SQLite files to store session data.